netguru-training/hackatron/README.md

 ##*ENTER HACKATRON!!!*

 App created for folks much like yourself.
 And for cats.
-But mostly coders.
-It greatly facilites the process of community creation, allowing devs (and cats!) to mingle, setup live pair programming sessions, share knowledge and engage in pointless debates and flame wars which we all love so much (vim vs. emacs)!
+But mostly for coders.
+It greatly facilites the process of creating a dev community, allowing devs (and cats!) to mingle, setup live pair programming sessions, share knowledge and engage in pointless debates and flame wars which we all love so much (vim vs. emacs)!

 # Setup
 Nothing out of ordinary here, good ol' `bundle install` followed by `rake db:setup` will set you straight on the path to new, social you!